d-tidwell/DTour/resources/design-document.md

   list of Events.
     * if userId or eventId do not exist - EventNotFoundException will be thrown;

-## 6.6 _Delete Profile
-* Accepts 'DELETE' RQs to /profile/deleteProfile/:userId
-* Accepts data to delete a profile returns the confirmation boolean = true that the profile has been deleted

 ## 6.7 Get EventInfo
 * Accepts 'GET' requests to /events/:eventId
 * Accepts an eventId and Returns the corresponding Event details : eventName, address, type,